 There are concerns about the accumulation of pesticide and herbicide residues in the surface waters, biota and sediments downstream of intensive irrigation areas.
-Concerns have also been expressed about the presence of EDCs in surface waters near intensive irrigation systems.
+Concerns have also been expressed about the presence of endocrine disrupting chemicals (EDCs) in surface waters near intensive irrigation systems.